 After knowing the time cost elements above, you can calculate how much it costs to shorten one day using the formula:

-c.
+Shortened fees - Normal fees The slope of Costs = Time shortened - Normal time c.
 Managing change: During project implementation, it is often necessary to adjust plans and realities.

 2.10 Research Methodology